![]() |

 Having decided that the blood on the Spear was that of the wounded Saviour – Christ is never named in the opera – Wagner has the blood manifest itself in the Grail rather than on the spearhead.

-The spear is an important symbol not only because it is derived from the spear of Longinus who, it is said, was thrust into Christ's side during the crucifixion, shedding the Savior's blood, but also because it stands for higher mind, that part of us which must decide whether the mind will aspire to spirit or succumb to material desire.
+The spear is an important symbol, not only because it is derived from the 'Spear of Longinus' who, it is said, was thrust into Christ's side during the crucifixion, shedding the Savior's blood, but also because it stands for 'higher mind', that part of us which must decide whether the mind will 'aspire' to spirit or succumb to material desire.

 While Hitler suspected that the Spear of Longinus (St Maurice Speer), held in the Schatzkammer in Wien, was the spear used during the crucifixion of Jesus - symbolically he associated it with the spear in Wagner's 'Parsifal'.

-For Wagner, the 'union' of the Spear and the Chalice of the Grail were essential to the eventual consummation of the drama.Through his involvement with the 'Thule Gesellschaft' (which derived some of its traditions from the OTO), Hitler understood the sexual symbolism of Wagner's sacred drama.
+Through his involvement with the 'Thule Gesellschaft' (which derived some of its traditions from the OTO), Hitler understood the sexual symbolism of Wagner's sacred drama.

-This Law—expressed as “Do what thou wilt shall be the whole of the Law" and "Love is the law, love under will” —was promulgated in 1904 with the writing of 'The Book of the Law'.
+Ordo Templi Orientis (O.T.O.)
+(Order of the Temple of the East) is an international fraternal and religious organization founded at the beginning of the 20th century.
+Originally it was intended to be modelled after, and associated with Freemasonry, but it was later reorganized around the Law of Thelema as its central religious principle.
+This Law - expressed as “Do what thou wilt shall be the whole of the Law" and "Love is the law, love under Will” - was promulgated in 1904 with the writing of 'The Book of the Law'.

-The Grail cup symbolises the purity and perfection of the 'Aryan womb',and the Spear symbolises the Aryan phallus.
+The Heilige Gral - (the Grail Cup) symbolises the purity and perfection of the 'Aryan womb',

 The bringing together of these two elements represents the sexually creative union, which is essential to the creation of the 'pure, noble blood'.

-| © Copyright Peter Crawford 2012 |
+© Copyright Peter Crawford 2014

-this union of the 'spear' and 'chalice' would be an 'act of creation, the divine operation,
+This union of the 'spear' and 'chalice' would be an 'act of creation, the divine operation,

 the goal of a biological mutation which would result in an unprecedented exaltation of the human race, and the appearance of a new race of heroes, demi-gods and god-men'.